Starry Night (Momoland EP)

 Starry Night is the sixth and final extended play by South Korean girl group Momoland.
 It was released by MLD Entertainment and distributed by Kakao M on June 11, 2020.
 For the extended play, Momoland worked with a variety of producers including Bull$EyE, real-fantasy, Ondine and Yoske.
 Starry Night consists of six tracks including the single of the same name and its English version and instrumental, and the Korean version of the previously released songs "Chiri Chiri" and "Pinky Love".

 Commercially, the album peaked at number twenty-one on South Korea's Gaon Album Chart.

 Background and release

 Momoland as a six-member group, released the song "Thumbs Up" from their second single album of the same name in December 2019.
-Following "Thumbs Up", MLD Entertainment announced in May 15, 2020, that Momoland would be making their comeback in June 2020.
+Following "Thumbs Up", MLD Entertainment announced on May 15, 2020, that Momoland would be making their comeback in June 2020.

 Prior to the release of Starry Night, teasers featuring photos of Momoland from the extended play's photoshoot, and snippet of the songs were released online in June 2020.
-The extended play was officially released on June 11, 2020 by MLD Entertainment and distributed by Kakao M, with the lead single of the same title.
+The extended play was officially released on June 11, 2020, by MLD Entertainment and distributed by Kakao M, with the lead single of the same title.